> About > Management Team

-An urban strategist, Patricia has worked with real estate developers, architects, politicians, and senior city staff to expose them to global best practices in urban sustainability.
+A sustainable development strategist, Patricia has worked with real estate developers, timber companies, utilities, architects, local and state politicians, and senior city staff to expose them to global best practices.
 She has lead over 30 professional research missions to cities in North and South America, Europe, Asia, Africa and Australia.
 She has served as the managing partner on research and communication projects for both the public and private sectors.
 Through both professional research missions and a variety of communication projects, she has facilitated the public and private sector coming together in a shared vision.
-She is co-authoring a book entitled, “Envisioning Better Cities: A Global Tour of Good Ideas” with University of Washington professor Nancy Rivenburgh.
+She has co-authored a book entitled, “Envisioning Better Cities: A Global Tour of Good Ideas” with University of Washington professor Nancy Rivenburgh.

 As a recognition of her work with i-SUSTAIN, Patricia was made an honorary member of the American Institute of Architects in 2007 “for creating a uniquely effective program to educate and inspire political and business leaders through international models of sustainable design and development.”

 At the request of the Mayor of Seattle, Greg Nickels, she was a member of the 2008 Mayor’s Green Building Task Force, which provided guidance on appropriate policy mechanisms that would reduce the energy use of new and existing buildings by 20%.
 As a result of the task force, changes in the law regarding building energy disclosure requirements have been enacted in Seattle and have spread to other US cities.

 Patricia has served as a Board Member of the Cascade Bicycle Club, the largest bicycling organization in the US.
 In 2010, she was made a Fellow with the World Affairs Council, and she was on the board of Great Cities, an urban advocacy group.
 She co-founded two non-profit organizations, the International Sustainability Institute (ISI) and KidzMusic, a music education site for school age children, both 501 C-3 organizations.